-Your Nissan paint code is KH3, which happens to be Super Black from the 2009 Altima.
+Your Nissan paint code is KH3, which happens to be Black Obsidian from the 2009 Altima.

 Nissan uses different names for the same paint color.
-Meaning the Super Black on your truck may have a different name on your neighbor’s coupe, but both will use KH3 paint code.
+Meaning the Liquid Platinum Metallic on your truck may have a different name on your neighbor’s coupe, but both will use K23 paint code.
 After getting the color code, the rest of the process is simple: order the correct Nissan paint online and get free delivery.

 If for any reason the plaque is not in the door jamb, there are several ways you can get the code: